thosgood/this-weeks-finds/markdown/201-250/week205.md

 For each commutative ring k we get a set consisting of all "k-points" of R, namely homomorphisms

-    f: R \to k
+    f\colon  R \to  k

-And, for each homomorphism g: k \to k' we get a "flavor changing operation" that sends k-points to k'-points.
-So, we get a functor from CommRing to Set!
+And, for each homomorphism g\colon  k \to  k' we get a "flavor changing operation" that sends k-points to k'-points.
+So, we get a functor from CommRing to \mathsf{Set}!
 He called such a functor a "scheme".
 We can get schemes from commutative rings as just described - these are called "affine schemes" - but there are also others, for example those coming from projective varieties.